migtools/oadp-capstone/README.md

 ![OCS Installed](/images/ocs_installed.png)

-# Step 4: Create a Velero Custom Resource to install Velero+Restic+Noobaa
+# Step 4: Create a Velero Custom Resource to Install Velero, Restic, and Noobaa

-In order to use OLM for OADP deployment, you need to change flag `olm_managed` in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` to true.
+In order to use OLM for OADP deployment, you need to change flag `olm_managed` in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` to `true`.
 The file is present in deploy/crds folder.

 Moreover, to use Nooba, in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml`, you need to:

-1. Set the flag `noobaa` to true.
+1. Set the flag `noobaa` to `true`.
 2. Set the volume snapshot location region to the correct value.

 For instance the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file might look something like this: